Summertime makes your air conditioner work double time and, as a result, people often get stressed about their electricity costs doubling up, too.

-The Mistbox can save anywhere from 20% to 40% of your cooling cost while also ensuring that you do not waste water.
-Mistbox sells for about $400 as of this writing (price check here), but is it worth it?
+The Mistbox can save your cooling cost while also ensuring that you do not waste water.
+Mistbox sells for a bit expensive amount (price check here), but is it worth it?

 The Mistbox unit is made of plastic.
 It features an LCD screen that has three soft touch buttons, a water filter, water intake connector, and a Wi-Fi antenna.
 The power port is located at the back of the unit.

 The Mistbox is powered by the sun so it also comes with a solar panel located at the top to keep the NiMH batteries charged even if it only receives a few hours of sunlight.

 If you are placing the unit in an area that does not receive at least two hours of sunlight, you can buy an optional solar panel that can be plugged to the power jack at the back.

 - The main Mistbox unit with the filter

 - User manual

 Setting up your Mistbox

 Installing your Mistbox is very easy as the set comes with everything you need to install the Mistbox unit, except for the host that connects it to your water line.